ahnaf-zamil/monsoon/README.md

 - Implement message bucketing and partitons
 - Set up JWT for user auth state
 - Write unit tests for DB functions and room states

+## License

+This project is licensed under the AGPL-3.0 License - see the [LICENSE](./LICENSE) file for details.